 Island Queen takes you through Dorothy’s life journey, shedding light on the dark side of colonialism, slavery in the West Indies, and how she managed to remove the shackles of slavery, rising to become a rich and influential public figure known as the Queen of Demerara.
-The historical novel covers a sixty-three-year period of Dorothy’s life starting in 1761 where she is a young girl in Montserrat and ends in 1824 when she returns to Demerara after a triumphant visit from London where she got a tax on free women of color repealed.
-Intertwining Dorothy’s family saga, romantic entanglements with men (all frustrating!), and historical events including the 1768 Montserrat Slave Rebellion and the 1795 Fédon Rebellion aka Brigands’ War in Grenada, the novel Island Queen is gripping and a must-read for fans of the Caribbean and historical fiction novels.
+The historical novel covers a sixty-three-year period of Dorothy’s life, starting in 1761 when she is a young girl in Montserrat and ends in 1824 when she returns to Demerara after a triumphant visit from London, where she got a tax on free women of color repealed.
+Intertwining Dorothy’s family saga, romantic entanglements with men (all frustrating!), and historical events, including the 1768 Montserrat Slave Rebellion and the 1795 Fédon Rebellion aka Brigands’ War in Grenada, the novel Island Queen is gripping and a must-read for fans of the Caribbean and historical fiction novels.

 Island Queen a historical fiction novel by Vanessa Riley.
 Photo Credit: © Ursula Petula Barzey.

 By the way, don’t you just love the book cover for Island Queen?
-It is beautifully designed by Black self-taught artist Tonya Engel and helps to create an image for Dorothy Kirwan Thomas which is really important as beyond the caricature above, there are no known photographs or paintings attributed to her.
-Vanessa Riley’s descriptions in the book are quite vivid and this colorful image helps one imagine how Dorothy’s beauty and colorful clothing could really draw you in.
+It is beautifully designed by Black self-taught artist Tonya Engel and helps to create an image for Dorothy Kirwan Thomas, which is really important as beyond the caricature above, there are no known photographs or paintings attributed to her.
+Vanessa Riley’s descriptions in the book are quite vivid, and this colorful image helps one imagine how Dorothy’s beauty and colorful clothing could really draw you in.

 Thus to know that she turned around and enslaved others is quite shocking.
-One can only speculate that she fell in line with the rules and actions of the plantation class as she was ambitious and wanted to increase her fortunes providing further protection for her family.
+One can only speculate that she fell in line with the rules and actions of the plantation class as she was ambitious and wanted to increase her fortunes by providing further protection for her family.
 Thus to judge her by today’s standards is somewhere unfair.
 But it is all so problematic as it wasn’t just one or two enslaved Africans.
 At one point, Dorothy owned over 80 enslaved Africans, and records via the Legacies of British Slave-ownership database indicate that when slavery was abolished by the British, she was paid £3,375 in 1835 for 67 enslaved Black people.
 Her payment, one of the highest in the colony of Demerara, would be valued today at £439,869.04 (roughly US$ 607,817.10).

 Dorothy’s ruthless ambition also seems to influence the matchmaking of her children as the majority of her daughters were concubines or had common-law marriages with white men, including four Scottish merchants who undoubtedly proved helpful in advancing her business enterprise.
 Dorothy, who also was never without male companionship, doesn’t appear to have had a romantic relationship with a Black man.
 All her partners, including her common-law husband, Doctor Joseph Thomas, who she met in Grenada, were white.
 Of course, Dorothy herself was half white in that her father was John Kirwan, an Irish planter.
 Though from descriptions in the book, you would not have known she was a mixed-race woman at first glance.